Air Ticket Prices to St Helena Announced | Darrin Henry

 Lower Economy £ 846

-The difference in fares between Cape Town and Jo’burg are due to the different airport taxes.
+The difference in cost of flights to St Helena from Cape Town and Johannesburg are due to the different airport taxes.

 How to Purchase St Helena Flight Tickets